-While hardwood and bamboo flooring would appear to be the same, bamboo is technically a type of grass (specifically a perennial flowering plant, belonging to the Poaceae family of grasses).
-Yet despite this, it’s actually harder than the vast majority of hardwoods, while specialist bamboo flooring, stranded bamboo flooring, is twice as hard as traditional bamboo flooring.
+While hardwood and would appear to be the same, bamboo is technically a type of grass (specifically a perennial flowering plant, belonging to the Poaceae family of grasses).
+Despite this, it’s actually harder than the vast majority of hardwoods, while specialist bamboo flooring, stranded bamboo flooring, is twice as hard as traditional bamboo hardwood flooring.

 Comparing Hardwoods and Bamboo Flooring

-Hardwoods and bamboo flooring appear relatively similar in terms of aesthetics, although most bamboo is created using a manufacturing process known as “strand woven” which gives the planks a unique marbling effect.
+Hardwoods and bamboo flooring appear relatively similar in terms of aesthetics.
+However, most bamboo is created using a manufacturing process known as “strand woven,” which gives the planks a unique marbling effect.
 Bamboo is blonde in its natural state and undergoes a kiln-heating process called carbonization to achieve a darker brown hue that goes all the way through the plank.
-You can read more about carbonized bamboo flooring here.
+You can read more about it.

 Strength of Bamboo

-Bamboo flooring is a hardwood in all but name – while it’s a grass, it most certainly outperforms most traditional hardwoods, such as oak, ash, mahogany and walnut.
-In the case of oak, bamboo flooring has been proven to be 3 x as strong in hardness testing studies.
+Bamboo flooring is a hardwood in all but name – while it’s a grass, it most certainly outperforms most traditional hardwoods, such as oak, ash, mahogany, and walnut.
+In the case of oak, bamboo hardwood flooring has been 3x as strong in hardness testing studies.

 Is Bamboo Expensive?

-Not only is bamboo flooring just as tough, if not tougher than hardwood flooring, but it’s also better for the planet, more affordable, just as aesthetically pleasing and more moisture-resistant.
+Not only is bamboo hardwood flooring just as tough, if not tougher than hardwood flooring, but it’s also better for the planet, more affordable, just as aesthetically pleasing, and more moisture-resistant.